bustle/bluestream/README.md

 ```

 #### ps.transform
+#### ps.map

 `([opts:Options,] fn:(data[, enc]) => Promise)) => PromiseTransformStream`

+#### PromiseTransformStream

 Create a transform-promise stream.
 Pass it a function that takes data and
 encoding and uses `this.push` to push values or promises.
+Any returned, non undefined, value will automatically be pushed.
 This function should
 return a promise that indicates when the object/chunk are fully processed.

-Returns a PromiseStream.

 Options:
+  * `transform` - An optional way to pass the transform function

   * `concurrent` - The maximum number of concurrent promises that are allowed.
     When this limit is reached, the stream will stop processing data and will